DmitrySigalov/aws-ssm-cli/README.md

 A dotnet open source which provides aws system manager using tool

+### Features:
+- Best practice for the environment variables names according to system parameters configured in AWS system manager store
+- Configuration of ssm paths
+- Synchronization of environment variables with system parameters values
+- View current synchronization state of environment variables

 ## :sunny: .NET Runtime
 This project is built with DotNet 6.0 and is mandatory to install before using.